josefadamcik/josefadamcik.cz/_posts/2019-07-20-squid-badge-my-first-pcb-design.md

 ## The final result

-{% responsive_image path: images/squid/shinginsquids.jpg alt: "Snining squids in dark"  figcaption: "See how they shine!
-The color's are not reproduced properly.
+{% responsive_image path: images/squid/shinginsquids.jpg alt: "Shining squids in dark"  figcaption: "See how they shine!
+The colors are not reproduced properly.
 The right one has white LEDs and FLEDs."%}

 {% responsive_image path: images/squid/IMG_20190720_101004.jpg alt: "Squid on my backpack."  figcaption: "Squid on my backpack." class: "imgmw600" %}